 Exercise 3 – crunches

-The most popular ab exercise, crunches can be done anywhere and they help to tone your midriff.
+The most popular ab exercise, crunches can be done anywhere, and they help to tone your midriff.

-How do I do a crunch?
+How do I do crunches?

 – Lie down on a mat and place your hands behind your head.

 – Bending your knees and keeping your feet on the ground.

 – Slowly lift your upper torso off the floor, engaging your abs.
 Make sure not to pull on your neck.